joaquinpelle/Skylight.jl/docs/src/camera.md

 which are transformed to the coordinate frame before contraction with $u_a$ and $\bar{n}_a$.

-## Image plane
+### Image plane

 For distant observation points in asymptotically flat spacetimes, it is reasonable to approximate that the light rays from the source arrive essentially parallel.
-This is the approach that many ray-tracing applications adopt, including the original paper on the Skylight code.
+This is the approach that many ray-tracing applications adopt, including the [original Skylight paper](https://academic.oup.com/mnras/article-abstract/515/1/1316/6631564?login=false).
 Although this approximation is generally sufficient for most practical applications, it is not necessarily less computationally demanding than the more accurate pinhole camera approach.

 Consider a Cartesian coordinate system $(t,x,y,z)$ such that the observation point is located on the $x$-$z$ plane at a distance $D$ from the origin, and the inclination with respect to the $z$-axis is $\xi$.
 In the static frame, $u^a = (\partial_t)^a$, we have $u^a n_a = 1$, where $n^a$ is the unit vector in the propagation direction of a photon.
 Since the observation point is distant, the image of the emitting source occupies a small spherical sector centered around a certain direction.
 If we take $\bar{n}^a$ as that direction, then $\bar{n}^a n_a \approx 1$ within the source's image.
 Given that the rays are approximately parallel, we can approximate the flux as